 What is the keto diet?

-Hiatt, who works with those looking to lose weight, said that while this low-carb plan (some say it’s similar to the popular Atkins diet) can help people lose weight quickly, it’s also a very restrictive diet that can be hard to follow long-term.
+While this low-carb plan (some say it’s similar to the popular Atkins diet) can help people lose weight quickly, Spatola said it’s also an overly restrictive diet that can be hard to follow long-term.

 How does it work?

-The keto diet has been shown to create metabolic changes in the body that are helpful for those who are overweight, such as rapid weight loss, reduction in insulin resistance and reducing blood triglyceride levels (a type of fat found in your blood).
+The keto diet has been shown to create metabolic changes in the body that are helpful for those who are overweight, such as rapid weight loss, reduction in insulin resistance and reduction of blood triglyceride levels (a type of fat found in your blood).

 Is it right for you?

-Are you looking to lose weight and be healthier for the long run?
-Hiatt suggests that the best way to make a sustainable transformation is to make a lifestyle change rather than a short-term change of diet.
+The best way to make a sustainable transformation is to make a lifestyle change rather than a short-term change of diet, Spatola said.

 The hard part about keto

-Radically restricting the kinds of food you eat over the long run is difficult to sustain at best, Hiatt said.
-Moderation and plenty of exercise have a far better chance of helping you achieve your goal.
+Radically restricting the kinds of food you eat over the long run is difficult to sustain.
+Moderation and consistent exercise have a far better chance of helping you achieve your goal, dietitians say.

-“A lot of folks come to me and say that they want to get started on a keto diet after reading stuff online, but I always recommend that you get educated by a professional to see if it’s right for you or try a more balanced diet first instead,” said Hiatt.
+“A lot of folks come to me and say that they want to get started on a keto diet after reading stuff online, but I always recommend that you get educated by a professional to see if it’s right for you or try a more balanced approach first ,” Spatola said.
 “I joke that the first few days on the keto diet you turn into a gremlin because it’s such a drastic change for your body.”